fortran-gaming/snoopy-calendar/README.md

 The calendar is created in `snpcal2018.txt` (or whatever your year is).
 Be sure line wrapping is turned off in your text editor to view the calendar properly.
 The lines are 132 characters + newline long.

+## Hacking
+The cartoon character writing code is all in `snppic.f`.
+Simply commenting out line 230 (replacing with `230 continue`) generates just the calendar, so it's straightforward to make a new few line `snppic()` that inputs your own Text art files.